Fishery Improvement Projects

 NAPA’s approach is to pursue direct communication with Coastal States representatives to advocate for responsive, precautionary decision-making and adherence to sustainable catch levels.
 In addition, NAPA meets regularly with the catching sector to encourage cross-sector support.

-NAPA is calling on North East Atlantic Coastal States to:
+NAPA has been calling on North East Atlantic Coastal States to:

 NAPA Calls for